KaedenOC/caps/README.md

 ## Collaborations

 Referenced and followed along during Code Review with instructor Ryan Gallaway.

-UML for lab 12 help from Reece.
+- **Lab 12** - UML for lab 12 help from Reece.
+Sat at a table with Reece, Ike, and had assistance from Stephen, Kaleen, and Ryan.

 ## UML